-There are tons of outdoor adventures to enjoy on Catalina Island including everything from kayaking to ziplining.
+One of the best things to do in Catalina are enjoying any of the tons of outdoor adventures including everything from kayaking to ziplining.

 If you’re into scuba diving then you’re in for a treat at Catalina.
 Named the “World’s Healthiest Marine Environment” by Scuba Diving Magazine you should really come and see it for yourself.
 The most popular spot is diving from Two Harbors, all levels welcome.

 You can plan a scuba diving adventure with Catalina Diver’s Supply on the green Pleasure Pier in downtown Avalon.

 If you’re not into scuba diving but still want to enjoy water sports this next thing to do in Catalina is for you.
 Take advantage of the excellent snorkeling from Catalina Island in the turquoise waters and swim with the iconic orange Garibaldi fish.
 Check out what’s under the turquoise waters by paddling around.